bank-vaults/bank-vaults/charts/vault-operator/README.md

 ## Installing the Chart

+### Fresh install

-To install the chart, use the following, this backs Vault with a Consul cluster:
+To install the chart on a fresh cluster, use the following:

 ```bash
 helm repo add banzaicloud-stable https://kubernetes-charts.banzaicloud.com